 How do I fix the problem?

-Once the sender's network have resolved the problem and increased their reputation, the black list providers will remove them from the DNS BL's and the messages will begin to be accepted by our network.
+Once the sender's network have resolved the problem and increased their reputation, the black list providers will remove them from the DNSBL's and the messages will then be accepted by our network.

 But I'm not having this problem elsewhere, only with this*!

 We're sorry for the inconvenience that this may cause.
-It should be noted that we are not the only company out there that are using DNS BL's to reduce spam on our network, and in fact a very large number of other hosting providers also utilise the very same lists that we do.
+It should be noted that we are not the only company out there that are using DNSBL's to reduce spam on our network, and in fact a very large number of other hosting providers also utilise the very same lists that we do.
 There's a good chance that if a mail is being blocked by our network that it will also be blocked elsewhere.
 What we are doing here is not specifically unique to us.
+Different providers may use different blacklists, so behaviour will differ from provider to provider.

 Can you just remove the blacklist or disable this system?